JumpstartTU - Center for Global Engagement

 Who is directing the program?

 This program is organized by the Center for Global Engagement.
-The CGE team is experienced in student services and university life and are in contact with our partners in both Panama and San Luis Potosí, Mexico.
+The CGE team is experienced in student services and university life and are in contact with our partners in all locations.
 There will be TU representatives with the students throughout the entire program.

-How will the students get to either Panama or Mexico?
+How will the students get to the U.S. departure site?

 TU staff will work with each student to make sure the details are in place.
-We are currently in the process of making airline reservations and depending upon the demographics of the Jumpstart students, we may have two departure cities—Tulsa and Houston or Dallas.
-Jumpstart students will be accompanied by TU faculty and staff.
+We are currently in the process of making airline reservations and depending upon the demographics of the Jumpstart students, we may have multiple departure cities.
+Students will be responsible for travel to the designated departure site.
+Jumpstart students will be accompanied by TU faculty and staff on site.
 More details will be included with registration.

 Do students need to have a passport?

 Yes.
 Passports can take 6 to 8 weeks to process, so it is recommended that if students do not have a current passport, they begin the process now.
-The passport is good for 10 years, so it is well worth the investment whether or not the student goes to Mexico or Panama.
+The passport is good for 10 years, so it is well worth the investment whether or not the student travels on JumpstartTU or not.
 You can get an expedited passport in approximately 2 weeks; however, it is more expensive.
 Most countries require that a passport have at least six months left prior to expiration.
 If the passport will expire within six months, we recommend you have it renewed now.

 What is included in the program?

-The Program is designed to be a complete package, meaning students will be provided flights from Tulsa to San Luis Potosí or Panama City and back and transportation between the airport and the hotel.
+The Program is designed to be a complete package, meaning students will be provided flights from Tulsa to San Luis Potosí, Panama City, or Siegen and back and transportation between the airport and the hotel.
 Transportation is provided throughout the week guided by our local experts and TU faculty/staff.
-All entrance fees are taken care of and the 3-day field experience is guided by our local experts.
-Students should be prepared for $30 U.S. dollars per day for meals.
-Breakfasts are included as well as 3 dinners and a closing banquet.
+All entrance fees are taken care of and the three-day field experience is guided by our local experts.
+Students should be prepared for $30-50 U.S. dollars per day for meals.
+Breakfasts are included as well as three dinners and a closing banquet.

 Can current TU students apply for JumpstartTU?